Connect with others who understand.

 Clean Your Skin Gently

 HS typically affects areas of the body with skin folds where sweat can get trapped and bacteria can grow.
-This may cause odor and skin irritation, possibly triggering an outbreak.
+This buildup may cause odor and skin irritation, possibly triggering an outbreak.

 Keeping the affected areas clean with regular washing can help manage the HS smell.
 Avoid scrubbing and using harsh, scented soaps, which can irritate the skin and lead to flare-ups.
 Instead, use a gentle cleanser — many of the best options can be purchased over the counter.